TheSuperHackers/GeneralsDocuments/documents/wnd/texturing.md

 ![Description of the image](../wnd/SCSmShellUserInterface512_001.tga.png)

 The main texture file used for the game's UI is `SCSmShellUserInterface512_001.tga`.
 This file contains a large number of textures, packed together into a single image file.
-The dimensions of this texture are typically 512x512 pixels, but other sizes might be used for other files.
+The dimensions of this texture are typically 512x512 pixels, butother sizes might be used for other files.

 ## Mapping Textures